mechbio/CGNPS/README.md

 CGNPS is a molecular dynamics simulation package for simulating a coarse- grained model of the mammalian nuclear periphery.
-CGNPS is intended to enable a researcher to study nuclear mechanotransduction in three stages: (a) assemble the nuclear periphery structure with bioimaging and bioinformatics data, (b) tune interaction parameters for calibration with biomechanical data, and (c) build and run custom in silico experiments to study nuclear mechanotransduction.
+CGNPS is intended to enable a researcher to study nuclear mechanotransduction in three steps: (1) assemble the nuclear periphery structure with bioimaging and bioinformatics data, (2) tune interaction parameters for calibration with biomechanical data, and (3) build and run custom in silico experiments to study nuclear mechanotransduction.

 ![CGNPS banner](banner.png)

-### Developers
-Pranjal Singh, pranjal.officemail@gmail.com

 ### Dependencies
 1. LAMMPS \